-- 5. Ensures that any case report involving a bias incident or a hate crime includes the MO code of "BI". - 6.
-Telephones SIS and obtains a Bias Crimes Number (BC#) for any report or incident containing any possible bias motivations. - 7.
+- Gathers and processes all evidence at scene. - 4.
+Forwards evidence to the appropriate unit for processing. - 5.
+Ensures that any case report involving a bias incident or a hate crime includes the appropriate records management system MO (bias incident) code. - Contacts Office of Chief of Detective and obtains a Bias Crimes Number (BC#) for any report or incident containing any possible bias motivations. - 7.
 Reviews the case report and assigns a BC# to the case report.